 “The FASB ASC glossary has multiple definitions for the term public entity.
 Generally, these are entities that have debt or equity securities that trade in public markets.
 When applying accounting standards that refer to public entities, careful attention should be paid to the requirements to determine which definition applies and whether the definition includes conduit bond obligors within its scope.
 If within its scope, it is also necessary to determine whether the obligor’s securities trade in public markets (for example, over-the-counter markets).
 As discussed in paragraph 10.24, if conduit bonds have been issued on behalf of an NFP in a competitive or negotiated offering, they are deemed to trade in public markets; bonds issued in a private placement would not be deemed to trade in public markets for as long as the bonds are privately held.”

-Further, the guidance in Chapter 10.24 in the NFP Audit Guide states:
+Further, the guidance in paragraph 10.24 in the NFP Audit Guide states:

-Similar guidance is available in paragraphs 7.07 and 7.12 of the Health Care Audit Guide.
+Similar guidance is available in paragraphs 7.07, et seq. of the Health Care Audit Guide.

 Clarification provided in the TQAs that is relevant to NFPs